mbA2D/Test_Equipment_Control/README.md

 ## TODO List Graveyard
+ - DONE - Allow adding another cycle types to test configuration GUI - e.g. Rest then Single IR Test
+ - DONE - Make sure to take a '0 current' reading at the start of every test to determine a rough starting SoC from SoC-OCV map.
+Useful for post-processing data.
  - DONE - Do not allow starting a test when a safety error exists.
  - DONE - Create an 'add channel' button
  - DONE - Repeated IR Discharge Test: Fix charge safety time, add rest after discharge